NeowayLabs/data-integration-challenge/README.md

 # Data integration challenge

-Welcome to Data API challenge.
+Welcome to Data Integration challenge.

-Yawoen company has hired you to implement a Data API.
+Yawoen company has hired you to implement a Data API for Data Integration team.

-Data Integration team is a team focused on data that creates and integrate data from heterogeneos sources into entities.
+Data Integration team is focused on combining data residing in different heterogeneous sources and providing it in an unified view of them into entities.

 ## The challenge